elotroalex/chiens/_texts/translation.md

 - I'll unleash on you my vengeful hounds
 - and I will awaken thousands of Black people
 - my Black people, of all colors,
-- carved in fresh butter
+- carved from fresh butter
-- carved in achiote
+- carved from achiote
-- carved, oh joy, in full-on white
+- carved, oh joy, from full-on white
-- and we will not recognize them there, poets or Antichrists,
+- and we will not recognize them, poets or Antichrists,
 - famous executioners
 - the blackest night is coming
 - courage.